How to Conduct an AI Readiness Assessment for Your Business

 1. Connectivity & Infrastructure

 Evaluate your network for bandwidth and uptime.
-AI workloads require reliable, high-speed connections to process large datasets and to perform data analysis in real-time.
-It’s important to test your network by simulating increased data loads to identify weaknesses.
+AI workloads require reliable, high-speed connections to process large datasets and perform data analysis in real-time.
+Test your network by simulating increased data loads to identify weaknesses.

-Evaluate your current servers, networking equipment, and storage capability to ensure they can handle the data throughput and demands required by a variety of AI tools.
-Review your company’s use of cloud resources and data centers to determine if your current needs are being met.
-Determine how these resources can scale as AI is implemented across business functions and demands increase over time..
+Evaluate your current servers, networking equipment, and storage capabilities to ensure they can handle the data throughput and demands that various AI tools require.
+Review your company’s use of cloud resources and data centers to determine if they meet your current needs.
+Determine how these resources can scale as you implement AI across business functions and demands increase over time.

-After you conduct a thorough review of your organization’s connectivity and infrastructure, compare your findings to industry standards so you can identify gaps and understand where additional improvements need to be made.
-With this information, a project roadmap should be created to address all additional requirements before AI is fully integrated into your business.
+After you conduct a thorough review of your organization’s connectivity and infrastructure, compare your findings to industry standards so you can identify gaps and understand where you need additional improvements.
+With this information, create a project roadmap to address all additional requirements before you fully integrate AI into your business.

 2. Data Maturity

-In assessing data maturity throughout your organization for AI technology, you will need to go beyond the traditional “fit-for-use” assessment, as many organizations have built systems that can be independent of each other and may not have the same requirements as AI systems.
+When assessing data maturity throughout your organization for AI technology, you need to go beyond the traditional “fit-for-use” assessment, as many organizations have built systems that operate independently of each other and may not meet the same requirements as AI systems.

-Consider leveraging a data maturity model that can enable analysis of data, breaking it down into maturity levels from siloed and unmanaged to fully integrated, fully managed, and of high quality.
+Consider leveraging a data maturity model that enables analysis of data, breaking it down into maturity levels from siloed and unmanaged to fully integrated, fully managed, and high quality.
 Cover dimensions such as governance, accessibility, and integration into current systems.
-This type of assessment will enable you to identify weaknesses and gaps so you can develop a remediation plan to be ready to fully integrate AI technology.
+This type of assessment will enable you to identify weaknesses and gaps so you can develop a remediation plan to prepare for full AI technology integration.

-Data that is mature enough for AI technology should have the following characteristics:
+Data that reaches sufficient maturity for AI technology should have the following characteristics:

-• Accurate, timely, and “the single version of the truth.”
+- Accurate, timely, and represents “the single version of the truth”

 AI technology requires high data maturity to learn, train, and perform—especially when generating actionable insights and advanced analytics.